UltraMessaging/um_perf/README.md

 Recommended application optimizations:
 1. Use the XSP feature to map heavy data streams to specific threads, each of which is given exclusive use to a CPU core.
-No more CPU contention between critical threads.
+This removes CPU contention between critical threads.
 2. Critical processing threads should not be burdened with collecting and reporting logs and statistics.
 We recommend the use of the Automatic Monitoring feature.